PONDERINGS

 argon and krypton hidden between layers

-elements shied us from elements
+elements shield us from elements

 a framing device to hone one’s vista